OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 For what concerns this section we will learn about:

-- Checking How WebViews are Loaded
+- Checking how WebViews are loaded
-- Determining WebView File Access
+- Determining WebView file access

 ##### Checking How WebViews are Loaded